Critical Concepts | Hospitals | ICU

 What Is a Code Grey?

-Security personnel are typically called to the area if needed to help resolve the situation or remove the individual(s) from the premises if necessary.
+When these behaviors occur, a code grey is typically called to manage the individual(s) in an appropriate manner and ensure the safety of others.
+Security personnel are typically called to the area to help resolve the situation or remove the individual(s) from the premises if necessary.

-A code grey can also indicate an infant or child abduction and many of these incidents seem to occur in emergency departments and throughout the healthcare organization.
+A code grey can also indicate an infant or child abduction, and many of these incidents seem to occur in emergency departments and throughout the healthcare organization.

 • What is considered a code grey lockdown?